 Lost to a girl called Nikki who refuses to believe this was the first time.

-I buy an LP by Japan.
+I buy a new LP by ‘Japan’.
 The slightly un-tuned sounds of David Sylvian’s voice seem so modern.
 I leave the record too near my gas fire and the vinyl warps.
-Now the needle slows down as it rises over the two mountains and speeds up as descends into the valleys.
+Now the needle slows down as it rises up over the two mountains, and speeds up as descends into the valleys.
 I try to like the further distortion in the sound and voice but eventually I throw the record away.

 We take the Chiltern Queens bus into Reading.
 We spend the day in the shopping malls and parks of the exciting metropolis.
 On our way back to bus station we visit Mercury arcade.
 I love playing the computer games – I lose myself in the green glow of the wire-frame world that is Battle Zone.
 I’m driving an unseen tank across an endless plane, hiding behind delineated cubes and pyramids as other green line-drawn tanks try to destroy me.
 Eventually I die but I have one the highest scores.